» Read more recent posts about rack columns and the latest version of ANSI MH16.1.

-While some column distortion may be acceptable in a loaded industrial steel pallet rack structure, if a column is leaning (out-of-plumb) or bowed (out-of-straight) beyond a certain point, its capacity will be significantly reduced.
+Some distortion of rack columns may be acceptable in a loaded industrial steel pallet rack structure.
+However, a column leaning (out-of-plumb) or bowed (out-of-straight) beyond a certain point, has significantly reduced capacity.
 Those conditions are unsafe and increase the risk of a rack collapse.
-But how much column distortion is too much?
-The answer is found in RMI’s ANSI MH16.1: Specification for the Design, Testing and Utilization of Industrial Steel Storage Racks.

 The specification defines the severity of these two conditions as follows: